Kentucky Personal Injury Lawyers

 Any reputable personal injury lawyer in Kentucky will work with an injury victim on contingency.
 This means you won’t have to put any money down upfront to hire a lawyer.
 You won’t be expected to pay anything unless your lawyer wins your case, at which point a percentage of your winnings will serve as your attorney’s fees.

-In other words, it costs you nothing to work with Wilt & Associates.
+In other words, it costs you nothing to work with Wilt Injury Lawyers.
 We do not collect our pay until after we have won your case and helped you settle any outstanding bills or liens you have related to your care.
 Even the initial consultation is free.